Top

 • Comparators, such as similar accommodations granted to others for nonreligious reasons

-Strategic use of policies and comparators
+Strategic Use of Policies and Comparators

 Employers often claim that consistent policy enforcement prevents accommodation.
 We test those claims by comparing how similar situations were handled.
 If other employees were granted schedule swaps, dress exceptions, or brief breaks for personal reasons, your religious accommodation should receive similar consideration.
 When policies are applied unevenly or flexibility is common in practice, that supports your case.